kiwigrid/helm-charts/charts/error-pages/README.md

 ## Introduction

 This chart installs a controller for [Traefik](https://traefik.io/) global [error pages](https://docs.traefik.io/configuration/backends/kubernetes/#global-default-backend-ingresses).
-This service creates a globel ingress rule which match all unmatched ingress rules.
+This service creates a global ingress rule which match all unmatched ingress rules.
 You can use any container you want.
 The container must expose the error page at the `/` path.
 The only error which is handled by traefik over this service by default is the `404` error.

 ## Prerequisites